firehydrant/terraform-provider-firehydrant-v2/scripts/Readme.md

 ## Overview

-Our pipeline consists of two main phases:
+Our pipeline consists of three main phases:
 1. **Normalization**: Lightweight schema cleanup and reserved keyword handling
 2. **Overlay Generation**: Creates Speakeasy annotations for Terraform provider generation with field mapping and readonly marking
+3. **Name Convention Normalization**: Second normalization phase which updates our naming conventions to be more user-friendly and in line with the V1 provider

 ## Workflow